 - What should you measure to show employee advocacy success?

 Remember that Employee Advocacy is a strategic initiative that ties multiple departments and regions together under one technology and program.
 It’s a true enterprise endeavor that focusses on one common strategic goal.

 This type of program can really help create a competitive advantage, for any enterprise.
 And it also gives you visibility into what’s usually a black hole: What your employees want to consume and share, and how people react to it.

 So go ahead, watch this webinar on-demand, and take a look!
 There are 9 segments which will answer every question you have about Employee Advocacy.
 Let us know what you think!

 Are employee advocacy and social media training a top priority at your enterprise?
-Do you have visibility into what content your employee want to share and how it performs?
+Do you have visibility into what content your employees want to share and how it performs?
 Please leave a comment below and share with your colleagues.